South Australian Railways 700 class (diesel): History

 The remaining three locomotives (701, 703 and 705) were mostly used on intrastate grain trains (together with GM and 22 class locomotives), especially on the lightly laid branch lines from Tailem Bend to Loxton and Pinnaroo, where more powerful but heavier locomotives were unable to go.
 They were also used as banker locomotives to assist trains up the steep grades of the Adelaide to Tailem Bend railway line.
 701 was named Tailem Bend in 2014.
 In 2015, after the Loxton and Pinnaroo branch lines closed, 701 and 703 were stored in serviceable condition.
 705 had suffered a major mechanical failure earlier in the year, and was deemed to be not economically repairable.

+Locomotive 701 was transferred to Tailem Bend in July 2022 by Aurizon for operational use by ALRCC.
+It ran a test trial to Tintinara in November 2022 and was used during May-June 2023 to transfer Steamrail Victoria and V/Line carriages to different groups in Victoria, New South Wales, and South Australia.

+Locomotive 704 was donated to SteamRanger Heritage Railway by One Rail Australia and delivered to Mount Barker in August 2022 for eventual revenue service.

-Locomotive 703, donated by One Rail Australia, was delivered to the National Railway Museum, Port Adelaide, in January 2023 as a significant display item and for shunt duties.
+Locomotive 703, also donated by One Rail Australia, was delivered to the National Railway Museum, Port Adelaide, in January 2023 as a significant display item and for shunt duties.

+Locomotive 705 was delivered to the Steamtown Heritage Rail Centre in August 2023.

 Disposition

 As of October 2023, the disposition of the remaining five 700 class locomotives was as follows: